 The defensive walls in Otmuchów were built of stone and brick.
-The city had three gate towers: Mill from the south, Grodkowska from the north and Nyska from the east, now called Sparrow.
+The town had three gate towers: Mill from the south, Grodkowska from the north and Nyska from the east, now called Sparrow.
 The Sparrow Tower was built in the second half of XIV century on a square plan.
 The bottom part is built of stone and in the upper is brick, the whole is currently covered with plaster.
 The pointed portal of the gate is made of stone.
 The tower has 14 arrowslits and 3 windows on the south side.
-Above the gate portal from the city side, on a large height, there was an entrance to the tower.
+Above the gate portal from the town side, on a large height, there was an entrance to the tower.
 In 1566, it received a renaissance attic.
-In the ground floor there is a room with a barrel vault that could serve as a city detention facility.
-The city was also surrounded by a moat.
+In the ground floor there is a room with a barrel vault that could serve as a town detention facility.
+The town was also surrounded by a moat.

-The city walls survived fragmentarily in several sections.
+The town walls have survived fragmentarily in several sections.
 The short section has been preserved near the Nysa Gate at Ogrodowa street, longer section at Cicha street and between the square at Mickiewicza street and allotment gardens.
 A fragment of fortifications with buttresses, south of the palace known as the lower castle has survived very well.
 The best preserved element is the Nysa (Sparrow) Gate.

 Website eksploratorzy.com.pl, Otmuchów – Wieża Wróbla i mury obronne.